maalsaadi1/law-method/law/data/law-method-kb.md

 Always consider the trade-offs between the Orchestrator's versatility and the efficiency of dedicated agents, especially concerning your IDE's capabilities and the complexity of your project.

-## SUGGESTED ORDER OF AGENT ENGAGEMENT (TYPICAL FLOW)
+## SUBTASK-BASED ORCHESTRATION: TYPICAL FLOW

 **NOTE:** This is a general guideline.
 The Law Method is iterative; phases/agents might be revisited.
+The Composer orchestrates the entire flow by delegating subtasks to specialized agents.

-1. **Analyst** - brainstorm and create a project brief.
+1.  **Composer delegates to Analyst:** The Composer initiates the project by delegating a subtask to the Analyst to brainstorm and create a project brief.
-2. **PM (Product Manager)** - use the brief to produce a PRD with high level epics and tasks.
+2.  **Composer delegates to PM (Product Manager):** Once the brief is ready, the Composer delegates a subtask to the PM to use the brief to produce a PRD with high-level epics and tasks.
-3. **Design Architect UX UI Spec for PRD (If project has a UI)** - create the front end UX/UI Specification.
+3.  **Composer delegates to Design Architect (If project has a UI):** The Composer delegates a subtask to the Design Architect to create the front-end UX/UI Specification for the PRD.
-4. **Architect** - create the architecture and ensure we can meet the prd requirements technically - with enough specification that the dev agents will work consistently.
+4.  **Composer delegates to Architect:** The Composer delegates a subtask to the Architect to create the overall system architecture, ensuring technical feasibility and providing specifications for development.
-5. **Design Architect (If project has a UI)** - create the front end architecture and ensure we can meet the prd requirements technically - with enough specification that the dev agents will work consistently.
+5.  **Composer delegates to Design Architect (If project has a UI):** The Composer delegates a subtask to the Design Architect to create the front-end architecture, ensuring it aligns with the overall architecture and PRD.
-6. **Design Architect (If project has a UI)** - Optionally create a prompt to generate a UI from AI services such as Lovable or V0 from Vercel.
+6.  **Composer delegates to Design Architect (If project has a UI):** Optionally, the Composer delegates a subtask to the Design Architect to create a prompt for generating UI from AI services (e.g., Lovable or V0 from Vercel).
-7. **PO**: Validate documents are aligned, sequencing makes sense, runs a final master checklist.
-The PO can also help midstream development replan or course correct if major changes occur.
+7.  **Composer delegates to PO:** The Composer delegates a subtask to the PO to validate documents for alignment, ensure logical sequencing, and run a final master checklist.
+The PO also handles mid-stream re-planning or course correction if major changes occur, reporting back to the Composer.
-8. **Researcher**: If Analyst, PM, or Architect needs external information, the Researcher can be engaged to fetch and summarize relevant documentation.
+8.  **Composer delegates to Researcher:** If any specialist agent (Analyst, PM, Architect, etc.) requires external information, the Composer delegates a subtask to the Researcher to fetch and summarize relevant documentation.
+The Researcher provides the information back to the Composer or directly to the requesting agent as instructed by the Composer.
-9. **GitHub Expert**: Engaged for repository setup after initial project creation, creating feature branches, and managing pull requests.
+9.  **Composer delegates to GitHub Expert:** The Composer delegates subtasks to the GitHub Expert for repository setup after initial project creation, creating feature branches, and managing pull requests.
-10. **Task Manager**: Generates detailed tasks from Epics, manages development task completion, and logs changelogs, core dumps, and main task list updates under Law Method's direction.
+10. **Composer delegates to Task Manager:** The Composer delegates subtasks to the Task Manager to generate detailed tasks from Epics, manage development task completion (via checkboxes in `task-tmpl.md`), and log changelogs, core dumps, and main task list updates.
 This is generally done in the IDE after each task is completed by the Developer Agents.
-11. **Developer Agents**: Implement tasks one at a time.
-You can craft different specialized Developer Agents, or use a generic developer agent.
-It is recommended to create specialized developer agents and configure them in the `ide-Law-Method-composer.cfg`.
+11. **Composer delegates to Developer Agents:** The Composer delegates specific implementation subtasks to Developer Agents.
+Developer Agents work on these tasks one at a time, providing completed code or updates back to the Composer.
+Different specialized Developer Agents can be configured in `ide-Law-Method-composer.cfg` or a generic developer agent can be used.

 ## HANDLING MAJOR CHANGES